 EPIC is entitled to expedited processing of this request.
-Under Department of Commerce FOIA regulations, a request "shall be taken out of order and given expedited treatment" when (1) there is an "urgency to inform the public about an actual or alleged Federal Government activity" and the request is "made by a person primarily engaged in disseminating information"; and (2) when the request involves "[a] matter of widespread and exceptional media interest involving questions about the Government's integrity which affect public confidence[.]"
+Under DHS FOIA regulations, a request "shall be processed on an expedited basis" when (1) there is an "urgency to inform the public about an actual or alleged federal government activity" and the request is "made by a person who is primarily engaged in disseminating information"; and (2) when the request involves "[a] matter of widespread and exceptional media interest in which there exist possible questions about the government's integrity that affect public confidence."
 EPIC's request qualifies for expedited processing on both grounds.